Books

 Book Chapters

-- ‘Neo-Victorian Violence’, in The Palgrave Handbook of Neo-Victorianism, edited by Sarah E. Maier and Brenda Ayres, Palgrave Macmillan [accepted & forthcoming].
+- ‘Neo-Victorian Violence’, in The Palgrave Handbook of Neo-Victorianism, edited by Sarah E. Maier and Brenda Ayres (Palgrave Macmillan, 2024), pp. 337–55.
+Available here.

 Book Reviews